Oklahoma Gov. signs into law near-total abortion ban starting at fertilization

 Oklahoma Gov. Kevin Stitt (R) on Wednesday signed into law a bill aimed at banning all abortions in the state beginning at fertilization that will be enforced by lawsuits from private citizens.

-Why it matters: Oklahoma's near-total ban encourages private citizens to sue anyone suspected of helping a person get an abortion.
-If signed, it would become the most restrictive abortion law in the U.S.
+Why it matters: The near-total ban takes effect immediately upon being signed, making it the most restrictive abortion law in the U.S. It encourages private citizens to sue anyone suspected of helping a person get an abortion.

 Details: The measure, H.B.
 4327, incentivizes citizens to sue anyone who "performs or induces" or "aids of abets the performance" of an abortion.
 People can also be sued if they "[intend] to engage" in the previous actions but haven't yet done so.